Kaseya VSA Supply-Chain Ransomware Attack

 • Filter network traffic to prohibit ingress and egress communications with known malicious IP addresses.
 Prevent users from accessing malicious websites by implementing URL blocklists and/or allowlists.

-If you are concerned that your organization’s ability to complete any of the above recommendations or you would like help putting together an Incident Response Plan, please contact us here or give us a call at (844) 506-2116.
+If you are concerned that your organization’s ability to complete any of the above recommendations, or you would like help putting together an Incident Response Plan, please contact us here or give us a call at (844) 506-2116.